Miyako, Iwate: 2011 Tōhoku earthquake and tsunami

 On 11 March 2011, Miyako was devastated by a tsunami caused by the 2011 Tōhoku earthquake.
 Only about 30–60 boats survived from the town's 960 ship fishing fleet.
 A subsequent field study by the University of Tokyo's Earthquake Research Institute revealed that the waters had reached at least 37.9 m above sea level, almost equaling the 38.2 m record of the tsunami created by the 1896 Sanriku earthquake.
-The final reported death toll from the disaster was 420 confirmed dead, 92 missing, and 4,005 buildings destroyed.
+The final reported death toll from the disaster for the Miyako region was 420 confirmed dead, 92 missing, and 4,005 buildings destroyed.

 Some of the most iconic footage of the tsunami, repeatedly broadcast worldwide, was shot in Miyako.
 It shows a dark black wave cresting and overflowing a floodwall and tossing cars, followed by a fishing ship capsizing as it hit the submerged floodwall and then crushed as it was forced beneath a bridge.

 Government

 Miyako has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 28 members.
 Miyako, together with the town of Iwaizumi and the villages of Fudai, Tanohata, and Yamada, collectively contributes three seats to the Iwate Prefectural legislature.
 In terms of national politics, the village is part of Iwate 2nd district of the lower house of the Diet of Japan.